 Therefore, we want family members, especially children, to know that they are not alone.
 At ShareHouse we have the training and resources to help individuals of all backgrounds overcome addiction.

 Children of drug addicted parents are often exposed to traumatic situations including domestic violence, overdoses, and parental incarceration.
 This kind of exposure can create long-term challenges in adulthood for these children.
 Data from the Partnership for Drug-Free Kids shows that children of addicted parents will more likely have depression in adulthood.

 Many studies show that compared to their peers, children of parents who have Substance Use Disorders show higher rates of anxiety, depression, oppositional behavior, conduct problems, and aggressive behavior.
 They also tend to display lower rates of self-esteem and social competence.

 It’s important to understand that you don’t need to face these challenges alone – seek help from resources in your area or contact a helpline with questions.
 Therapy, residential treatment, and addiction counseling are pathways to strengthen your sobriety and support individuals on their road to recovery.

 A temporary absence from your children in order to take a positive hold on life and provide a safe and loving home for them will be understood.
 You don’t have to go through parenthood and addiction alone; there are several resources to help you overcome this difficult time.
-ShareHouse has been providing chemical dependency services to the region since 1975.
+ShareHouse has been providing Substance Use Disorder services to the region since 1975.
 We provide personalized addiction recovery services for individuals, families and the community.